garrandall/popular-music-data/tracks/the-boy-from-new-york-city-the-ad-libs.md

   ranking_list: Billboard Hot 100
   start_date: '1965-03-20'
 ---
-Ooo wah, ooo wah cool, cool kitty
+Ooo wah, oo wah cool, cool kitty
 Tell us about the boy from New York City
-Ooo wah, ooo wah c'mon kitty
+Ooo wah, oo wah c'mon kitty
 Tell us about the boy from New York City

 He's kind of tall